andrei-l/money-transfer-with-play-akka-macwire/README.md

 # money-transfer-with-play-akka-wiremock
-Small pet project for RESTful money transfer app built with Play, Akka and Wiremock
+Small pet project for RESTful money transfer app built with Play, Akka and MacWire.

+## App details
+API is built with Play Framework
+Domain logic is built with Akka actors framework (Bank and BankAccount) Akka and Play are linked together with MacWire DI framework.

 ### API